nfpw/helper-programs/README.md

-# put the bat insdie the bin folder of bunni
+# put the bat inside the bin folder of bunni